wmnsk/go-pfcp/README.md

 v4 := f.IPv4Address // has IPv4 address as net.IP
 ```

-On grouped IEs, the value (or custom fields) can be retrieved by calling such kind of methods directly.
+On grouped IEs, the value (or custom fields) can be retrieved by directly calling such methods.

 ```go
 createPDR := ie.NewCreatePDR(